oushujun/EDTA/bin/README.md

 [LTR_retriever](https://github.com/oushujun/LTR_retriever) is a highly accurate and sensitive program for identification of LTR retrotransposons. `LTR_retriever` v2.6 was downloaded from [LTR_retriever](https://github.com/oushujun/LTR_retriever).

+[Generic Repeat Finder](https://github.com/bioinfolabmu/GenericRepeatFinder) is a C++ program package for detecting terminal inverted repeats (TIRs), terminal direct repeats (TDRs), interspersed repeats, miniature inverted repeat transposable elements (MITEs), and long terminal repeat (LTR) transposons in genomes.

 [TIR-Learner](https://github.com/weijiaweijia/TIR-Learner-Rice) is an open-source ensemble method for TIR transposable element annotation. `TIR-Learner1.19` is a pipeline version converted from [TIR-Learner-Rice](https://github.com/weijiaweijia/TIR-Learner-Rice).
 The [GenericRepeatFinder](https://github.com/bioinfolabmu/GenericRepeatFinder) is used in TIR-Learner as the search engine.

 [HelitronScanner](https://sourceforge.net/projects/helitronscanner/) is a Java program to identify *Helitron* transposons in genome sequences. `HelitronScanner` v1.1 was downloaded from [HelitronScanner](https://sourceforge.net/projects/helitronscanner/).

-[Tandem Repeats Finder (TRF)](https://tandem.bu.edu/trf/trf.html) is a program to locate and display tandem repeats in DNA sequences. `TRF` v4.09 was downloaded from [TRF](https://tandem.bu.edu/trf/trf.html).

 [TEsorter](https://github.com/zhangrengang/TEsorter) is a program for accurate classification of TEs.